HelenGlover/Digital-Garden/_notes/guidingresearchquestions.md

 <li>How can knowledge production be democratized through civic science?</li>
 </ul>

-<p><b>Action:</b> Exploring in relation to my consulting work with universities, my organizing work with the Association for Computing Machinery.</p>
+<p><b>Action:</b> Exploring in relation to my consulting work with universities and my organizing work with the Association for Computing Machinery.</p>

 <h3 style="color: #122e85;">Is entrepreneurship evolving in the DC region, and what is driving that growth?</h3>